 - Clarifies expectations

 - Provides feedback

 - Reviews results

-Since having an employee performance management system in place helps keep your employees on track in terms of organizational goals, it clearly matters.
-Ultimately, it matters in the areas of employee engagement, recruitment, retention, and productivity.
+Since having a performance management system in place helps keep your employees on track for organizational goals, it matters.
+Ultimately, it matters in employee engagement, recruitment, retention, and productivity.

-Let’s talk about a few key areas where they prove to be especially beneficial.
+Let's talk about a few key areas that prove beneficial.

 - Boosts employee productivity and engagement

 - Helps in the creation of development strategies

 - Encourages team building

 Let's take each of those and expand on why they matter.